Patient information from BMJ

 The blood clots seem to be more common in younger people.
 So it's possible that younger people might be offered vaccines other than the AstraZeneca vaccine.
 This might depend on where you live.

-For example, in the UK, there are plans to offer people aged 39 and younger a vaccine other than the AstraZeneca vaccine, provided that:
+For example, in the UK, people aged 39 and younger are offered a vaccine other than the AstraZeneca vaccine, provided that:

 another vaccine is available, and